Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

   #image: ${AIRFLOW_IMAGE_NAME:-apache/airflow:2.1.2}
   environment:
 ```
 - We will be add in our 2 folders as volumes.
 The `dags` is the folder where the Airflow DAGs are placed for Airflow to pick up and analyse.
-The `dbt` is the folder in which we configured our DBT models and our CSV files.
+The `dbt` is the folder in which we configured our dbt models and our CSV files.

 ```bash
   volumes: